 Comment #27.
 In the section on conditions to grant a variance, DEQ omits the requirements of 40 CFR section 131.10(g) which refers to unchanged requirements in 131.10(h)(1) regarding existing uses.
 Including this language would make clear to readers of the rule that existing uses must be factored into the determination of what the highest attainable interim use is when a variance is adopted.

 Response.
-Federal requirements at 40 CFR 131.10 pertain to use attainability analysis, which is a process under which a state change the underlying designated use and criterion for a waterbody.
-This comment does not pertain to the variance rule, as any variance does not remove the underlying designated use.
+Federal requirements at 40 CFR 131.10 pertain to use attainability analysis, which is a process under which a state changes the underlying designated use and criterion for a waterbody.
+Variances are regulated by 40 CFR 131.14 and do not change or remove the underlying designated use.
+Existing uses are considered in the variance because the existing water quality/existing use must be maintained, with an exception for restoration work.
+Also, under a variance, permit requirements must make progress toward the underlying standard by achieving the highest attainable conditions during the term of the variance.

 DEQ did not make any changes in response to this comment.